getslash/gossip/doc/advanced.rst

 		... def handler():
 		...     pass

-The :func:`gossip.register` returns the :class:`gossip.hook.Hook` object for the defined hook, so further operations can be executed against it.
+The :func:`gossip.register` returns the :class:`gossip.hooks.Hook` object for the defined hook, so further operations can be executed against it.

 Hooks cannot be ``define``-d more than once: